 This stage begins with modeling the skirt board BC 9 towards the BC 10 in the form of 3D and determining the air and coal transport limitations used in the simulation.
 The following research will analyze the effect of the chute's area on the air chute's velocity inside.
 As the velocity value increases, it signifies that more and more dust is carried.
 Computational Fluid Dynamic (CFD) analysis is a settlement of the case of fluid mechanics using numerical methods and algorithms computer-aided high speed to simulate the interaction of liquids or air against the surface or a design with the parameters that have been specified on the boundary conditions [7].
-The air is assumed to be incompressible and the assumed to be spherical and have a uniform density (by previous data in Table 2).
+The air is assumed to be incompressible and at a constant density, while the particle (in this case is coal) are assumed to be spherical and have a uniform density (by previous data in Table 2).